theraf197dev/marvel/README.md

 ### `mysql -u [username] -p < bbdd.sql`

 And the password you have set
-Then you have to create a file called env with this format:
+Then you have to create a file called '.env' with this format:

 HOST = "localhost"